-(Original copy of the completed and signed form should be sent to the Graduate School and one copy returned to the Psychology Department.)
+(Original copy of the completed and signed form should be sent to the Graduate School and one copy return ned to the Psychology Department.)

-TO BE FILLED IN BY STUDENT: (P lease type)
+TO BE FILLED IN BY STUDENT: (Please type)

 Author's Name:

 Author's ID #:

 School: Major:

 Title of Thesis:

-TO BE FILLED IN BY COMMITTEE I MEMBERS (who also sign certification page of thesis)
+TO BE FILLED IN BY COMMITTEE MEMBER S (who also sign certification page of thesis)

-en approved by the committee: (2) that the student has s (date); (3) that credit
+This is to certify (I) that this thesis has been approve examination in defense of the thesis on with a grade of "S":

 Course No Credits

-(Please have committee members' n names typed/printed in next to or below their signa .ture.)
+(Please have committee members' names typ ed/printed in next to or below their signatu ıre.)

 SIGNED: Chairperson (Date)

 (Committee Member)

 (Committee Member)

 (Committee Member)

-TO BE FILLED IN BY DISSERTATIO ON COORDINATOR
+TO BE FILLED IN BY DISSERTATION COORDINATOR

-This thesis has been examined and found to o be complete and suitable for binding.
+This thesis has been examined and found to be complete and suitable for binding.

+Signed:

-Signed: Dissertation Coordinator in the ne Graduate School (E Date)
+Coordinator in the Graduate School